Student Clubs and Organizations

 Student Government Association recognized clubs

-Aikido club, a cappella singing, dancing, canoeing, college republicans, student-run farms, service opportunities, media, even an Elvish language club.
+Aikido club, a cappella singing, dancing, canoeing, college republicans, student-run farms, service opportunities, media, even a Swing and Salsa Society, Ultimate Frisbee Club and more.
 The Student Government Association's list of over 150 recognized student clubs is as varied as the students who join.
 View sports and clubs-at-a-glance (PDF).

 How to get involved: Each club has a separate contact and can be learned on the SGA club website.